daubners/evoxels/README.md

 The class comes with some comfort features like adding a corresponding meshgrid, plotting slices, interactive plotting of the whole 3D structure and data export to vtk for further visualization.

 The solvers are currently under development.
 At this stage, the binary Cahn-Hilliard solver can be used as a reference for computational performance.
-Especially the ``solve_FFT`` achieves high computational performance thanks to optimized time-stepping in combination with fast matrix operations from pytorch.
+Especially the ``method = 'mixed_FFT'`` achieves high computational performance thanks to optimized time-stepping in combination with fast matrix operations from pytorch.

 ## Installation